rancher/rancher-docs/docs/api/workflows/tokens.md

 The `spec.kind` field can be set to the kind of token.
 The value "session" indicates a login token.
-All other kinds, including the default (empy string) indicate some kind of derived token.
+All other kinds, including the default (empty string) indicate some kind of derived token.

 The `name` and `generateName` fields of the new token are ignored.
-The system automatically choosen a name using the prefix `token-`.
+The system automatically chooses a name using the prefix `token-`.

 ```bash
 kubectl create -o jsonpath='{.status.value}' -f -<<EOF